kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/cost-center-report.md

 Any cloud provider tag or label can be used, be sure to follow the [respective guide](./cloud-integration.md) to ensure that they are included with the billing data.

-when using tags and labels, seperate the key and value with a `:`.
+when using tags and labels, separate the key and value with a `:`.
 Example: `owner:frontend`.

 ![using-tags-and-labels](../../../images/cost-centers/using-tags-and-labels.png)